renanfranca/renanfranca.github.io/_posts/2022-09-03-deploy-jhipster-monolithic-angularjs-and-spring-boot-at-fly.io.md

 I am running my Baby Care App on fly.io since 03 September 2022, here is the link: [Mamazinha Baby Care App](https://renanfranca.github.io/redirect/babycareapp.html).

 I accessed the app every day at least 10 times a day, I only got 5 downtimes the first week.
-After that me, and my wife didn't notice any downtime 😊!
+After that, my wife and I didn't notice any downtime 😊!
 It looks like the app was always warmed up and ready to receive requests.

 On the dashboard web app, you can see a lot of information about your app: [https://fly.io/dashboard](https://fly.io/dashboard).
 My application constantly uses 226 MB from the 232 MB available.
 In addition, you can access the Grafana dashboard [https://fly-metrics.net/](https://fly-metrics.net/) for awesome insight info 👏!